slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-1.md

 # <a name="Artificial Intelligence based Hardware(Miroprocessor) tuning"></a>
 #### Artificial Intelligence based Hardware(Miroprocessor) tuning
 If you consider figure-3 there were close to 25000 transitions (give or take) in a stretch of 15 seconds.
 Each of those costing valuable hundreds of microseconds.
 The effect can also get magnified because there might be multiple application threads vying for microprocessor resources.
 It can get worse.
 There might be a [Domino] effect of these occurrences.
-There is a specific term coined for Domino effect in the software world.
+There is a specific term coined for the Domino effect in the software world.
 I believe it is called [coordinated omission] and [here is a great reference to it].

-> * Is there a microprocessor setting that restricts spiraling into deeper c-states so that the wakeup latency is effectively ‘0’?
+> * Is there a microprocessor setting that restricts spiraling into deeper c-states so that wakeup latency is effectively ‘0’?
 Yes, there is, but it will drain a lot of energy/power and may be detrimental to the microprocessor’s health in the long run ( Similar to life without meditation ).
 > * Can we look at the historical load and predict when it might occur again.
 If yes, then can we configure it to a setting which is suited to Ultra-Low-Latency or Realtime workloads. <strong>The answer to that is a huge yes.</strong> Understandably this has to be done on the fly at runtime using the software controls provided by the Hardware and the OS.
 > * <strong>This is one of the things that our software intends to do</strong>.
 So once we have the load being predicted by Artificial Intelligence based model, we tune the microprocessor to the settings which reduces latency if the goal is to lower latency.
-> * We reset the settings to power save(normal mode) when high load had tided over. <strong>As of now, the implementation is only for Intel microprocessors.</strong> But in future, we believe we can extend it to Memory chips, HDDs and SSDs, and so forth.
+> * We reset the settings to power save(normal mode) when the high load had tided over. <strong>As of now, the implementation is only for Intel microprocessors.</strong> But in the future, we believe we can extend it to Memory chips, HDDs and SSDs, and so forth.
-> * <strong>There is something else.</strong> Just like there is unique signature that every person has, in a similar manner there is a unique signature for a particular load.
+> * <strong>There is something else.</strong> Just like there is a unique signature that every person has, in a similar manner there is a unique signature for a particular load.
 This signature can be recognized using pre-training using techniques similar to <strong>transfer-learning</strong> in NLP and BERT.

 <a name="Summary">
 ### Summary

 In summary then, modern microprocessors have power saving states they enter into when there is no work to do.
 All very good, till you consider that they have to get back to “full click” when they have to perform work.
 Ordinarily, this is not a problem but for some latency(performance) sensitive application.
 This approach is reactive or causal.
 Can we make this proactive based on some Artificial Intelligence based load prediction.
 Rest of the articles in the series is an under-the-hood look at how the processors interface with software(OS) and if there is a case to be made for Artificial Intelligence.
 Also there are things to explore for performance minded programmers.
 So get your hands dirty.

+### References
+1. <a href='https://lwn.net/Articles/250967/'><strong>What every programmer should know about memory:</strong></a> <strong>(This is a definitive 9 part(the links for the rest of the parts are embedded in the first one.) article on how the hardware works and, how software and data structure design can exploit it.
+It had a huge impact on the way I thought and still do think about design.
+The article first came out in 2007 but it is still relevant which is proof that basics don't change very often.)</strong>
+2. <a href='https://software.intel.com/content/www/us/en/develop/articles/intel-sdm.html'><strong>Intels documenation:</strong></a><strong> (Intel's documentation is the authentic source here.
+But, it is incredibly difficult to read.
+It is as if Intel's employees were given a raise to make it "impossible to comprehend" kind of document.)</strong>
+3. <a href='https://www.agner.org/optimize/'><strong>Agner Fog:</strong></a><strong> (He benchmarks microprocessors using forward and reverse engineering techniques.
+My bible.)</strong>
+4. <a href='https://github.com/torvalds/linux'><strong>Linux Source:</strong></a><strong> (If your going to trace your programmes/applications then having the Linux source is must.
+Tracers will tell you half the story, the other half will come from here. )</strong>
+5. <a href='https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html'><strong>Transformer:</strong></a><strong> (Modern Natural Language processing, in general, must be indebted to Transformer architecture.
+We, however, use an asymmetric transformer setup.)</strong>
+6. <a href='https://arxiv.org/pdf/2009.14794.pdf'><strong>Performer-A Sparse Transformer:</strong></a><strong> (This is as cutting edge as it can get.
+The transformer at the heart of it, is a stacked multi-headed-attention unit.
+As the sequences(of words or System events or stock prices or vehicle positions e.t.c.) get longer the quadratic computation and quadratic memory for matric cannot keep up.
+Performer, a Transformer architecture with attention mechanisms that scale linearly.
+The framework is implemented by Fast Attention Via Positive Orthogonal Random Features (FAVOR+) algorithm.)</strong>
+7. <a href='https://www.youtube.com/watch?v=93uE_kWWQjs&t=1178s'><strong>Ftrace: The Inner workings</strong></a><strong> ( I dont think there is a better explaination of Ftrace's inner workings.)</strong>
+8. <a href='https://lwn.net/Articles/608497/'><strong>Ftrace: The hidden light switch:</strong></a><strong> ( This article demonstrates the tools based on Ftrace.)</strong>
+9. <a href='http://www.brendangregg.com/ebpf.html'><strong>BPF:</strong></a><strong> ( eBPF or just BPF is changing the way programming is done on Linux.
+Linux now has observability superpowers beyond most OSes.
+A detailed post on BPF is need of the hour and I am planning as much.
+In the meantime, the attached link can be treated as virtual BPF homepage.)</strong>

 <!--Series-->
 [Stillwaters]: https://www.stillwaters.ai